arun0808rana/tab_killer/README.md

 Because chrome doesn't have hotkeys for killing tabs!

+## Installation

+1. Clone the repo
+2. Goto `Extension` menu in chrome and enable `Developer Mode`
+3. Click on `Load unpackaged` and select the cloned folder

 ## Hotkeys

 1. kills tabs to the right of the current tab using `ctrl+shift+right_arrow`